ooominds/Memory_Resources_for_Language/README.md

 This repository contains the stimuli as well as `R` code for the analyses reported in

-> Divjak, D., Milin, P., Medimorec, S., and Borowski, M. Behavioural signatures for memories of language: looking beyond the lexicon/grammar divide
+> Divjak, D., Milin, P., Medimorec, S., and Borowski, M. (2022).
+Behavioural signatures for memories of language: looking beyond the lexicon/grammar divide.
+To appear in: *Cognitive Science*.

 Data can be downloaded from: `UBIRA`.